SrFDeMilleGroup/Big-Sky-YAG/To-do-list.md

 3. save/load config
-7. interlock
 8. display all error messages
 1. miss the first shot ???
-2. value changed
-3. can't set energy lower than 11
+3. can't set parameters (voltage, energy, etc.) to the whole range that manual claims